-How much will Miller Homes and Linden Homes pay in financial contributions?
+How much will Miller Homes and Vistry Homes pay in financial contributions?
 And what will this money be spent on?

-In addition to this, Linden Homes and Miller Homes will also provide an appropriate contribution to the funding of off-site highways improvement works in accordance with the impact of the development.
+In addition to this, Miller Homes and Vistry Homes will also provide an appropriate contribution to the funding of off-site highways improvement works in accordance with the impact of the development.

-As part of the Part 1 outline application, Linden Homes and Miller Homes are also providing extensive facilities for the benefit of the local community, including a new medical centre, primary school, public open space (including a Country Park), sports facilities and employment and retail space.
+As part of the Part 1 outline application, Miller Homes and Vistry Homes are also providing extensive facilities for the benefit of the local community, including a new medical centre, primary school, public open space (including a Country Park), sports facilities and employment and retail space.